JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.3/Notes.md

 Advantages
 - Very simple and easy to understand
 - Easy to manage the projects because of the rigidity of the model
+- Timescales are easy to keep to - easy to know if you are ahead or behind
 - Saves time over the other methods
 - effective for smaller projects